How To Get A Business License: Expected Costs, Timeline, & Resources

 - Texas: Small business owners can check with the Texas Department of Licensing and Regulation for a list of industries where licenses are needed and a list of issuing agencies in the state.

-- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State. and to use the resources at the Small Business Administration about license requirements.
+- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State and to use the resources at the SBA about license requirements.

 - Washington: The Washington State Department of Revenue’s Business Licensing Wizard will walk small business owners through a business activity search to determine what type of license a small business might need.